Triplexes are coming to your neighbourhood, province says | CBC News

 New legislation calls for an end to single-family home zoning, among other changes

-New provincial legislation aimed at rapidly increasing the supply of housing in Ontario will allow triplexes to built on virtually all residential properties across the city — something that could change the character of some older neighbourhoods.
+New provincial legislation aimed at rapidly increasing the supply of housing in Ontario will allow triplexes to built on virtually all residential properties across Ottawa — something that could change the character of some older neighbourhoods.

 The More Homes Built Faster Act introduced at Queen's Park Tuesday calls for sweeping changes to planning rules across Ontario, including an end of exclusionary single-family zoning, which means allowing up to three household units on a single residential property anywhere in the city.

-"We're past the point of NIMBYs, we're no longer in 'Not In My Backyard,'" said Min. of Municipal Affairs and Housing Steve Clark.
+"We're past the point of NIMBYs, we're no longer in 'Not In My Backyard,'" said Minister of Municipal Affairs and Housing Steve Clark.

 "We're at the point of BANANA, where it's 'Build Absolutely Nothing Anywhere Near Anyone'.
 We can't continue to do the same things.
 We need to stop doing the things that aren't working and start to make the changes that Ontarians need."